Morph (TV series): Series 3: 2019

-The Epic Adventures: 2020
+The Epic Adventures of Morph: 2020

-The Epic Adventures of Morph made its way to Sky in 2020, with the series re-released on YouTube between 1 April 2022 and 8 July 2022; the episodes' running time was also extended to five minutes.
-Delilah and Grandmorph made their return to the series as main characters also.
-The Very Small Creatures still appeared from time to time and Gillespie made a cameo in 'Beanstalk.'
-Folly, along with Gobbledygook, however, did not appear once in the series.
+The first ten episodes of The Epic Adventures of Morph premiered on Sky Kids on November 9, 2020, with the series re-released on YouTube between 1 April 2022 and 8 July 2022.
+The episodes' running time was also extended to five minutes.
+Delilah, Grandmorph and The Very Small Creatures, who were originally from The Amazing Adventures of Morph, returned as main characters in the series and Gillespie made a cameo in 'Beanstalk'.
+Folly and Gobbledegook, who were also characters from said series, did not appear in the series.